shikijs/shiki/docs/packages/twoslash.md

 npm i -D shikiji-twoslash
 ```

-Unlike `shiki-twoslash` that wraps around `shiki`, this package is **a transformer addon** to Shikiji.
-This means that for every integration that supports Shikiji transformers, you can use this package.
+This package is **a transformer addon** to Shikiji.
+This means that for every integration that supports passing Shikiji transformers, you can use this package.

 ```ts twoslash
 import {